-Evidence of a dark and inglorious period in the history of Italy can be seen on buildings throughout Rome!
+Evidence of a dark and inglorious period in the history of Italy can be seen on buildings and monuments throughout Rome!

 Benito Mussolini and his Fascist Party ruled Italy from 1922 to 1943, a period known as the ventennio facsista or simply the ventennio (Italian for a period of twenty years).
 The symbol of the Fascist Party (and the origin of its name) was the fasces lictoriae, an emblem of authority in the world of ancient Rome.